 - Students should complete and submit all application materials online by the 20th (or earlier) of the month prior to the project/activity for which funding is being requested.
 Late applications or applications for retroactive awards will not be considered.

-  - Students may apply for one grant per academic year for a maximum amount of:
+- Students may apply per academic year for a maximum amount of:

 - $750 for active participation (presentation of a paper or poster, or musical or artistic work, or research).

 The committee reserves the right to determine the appropriate level of funding.
 Funds are limited and will be available until the fund is exhausted.

 - Students may also apply to other sources for funding (organizational funds, School funds, etc.).

 - Students must identify and work with a project/activity mentor who will guide their work.
 A letter of support for the project from the project/activity mentor must be included with the application.
 This letter should include information regarding the mentor's understanding of the project or activity, the mentor's evaluation of the project/activity and its possibility for success and a willingness to serve as the mentor for the student.

 - Students awarded grants must submit a written report of the funded project/activity within thirty days of its completion to the Faculty Development Fund Committee.
 Please use the "Report of Project/Activity" link.
 No further applications will be considered until this report with receipts is received.
 Any unused portion of the grant must be returned.

 Students awarded grants are strongly encouraged to participate in the annual Student Research "Event" (or other campus reporting activity) explaining their participation and sharing their experiences with the campus community.